-- > A LEPA was designated based on modelled predictions of the bitterns plume which determined that a 90% SPL would be achieved at the LEPA/MEPA boundary (Baird 2020).
-Whole of effluent toxicity (WET) testing results presented in O2 Marine (2019b) were used to inform the number of dilutions required to meet the 90% SPL used by Baird (2020a); - > A MEPA was designated for all waters (excluding the LEPA areas) based on providing a 250 m buffer surrounding ship turning basin and berthing pocket and modelled predictions of the bitterns plume which determined that a 99% SPL would be achieved at the MEPA/HEPA boundary (Baird 2020).
-WET testing results presented in O2 Marine (2019b) were used to inform the number of dilutions required to meet the 99% SPL used by Baird (2020a); - > Two small HEPAs were designated within adjacent to proposed small commercial vessel infrastructure and the seawater abstraction pipeline in the northern and southern creeks respectively.
-These were both based upon a 250 m buffer around proposed infrastructure to ensure potential construction impacts to marine environment quality are contained; and - Existing LEPs as presented in the Pilbara Coastal Water Quality Consultation Outcomes (DoE 2006) were retained for all other areas which includes a HEPA and XEPA.
-Based on WET testing results presented in O2 Marine (2019b), Baird (2020a) determined that a 99% SPL would be achieved at the MEPA/HEPA boundary.
+- > A Low LEP area (LEPA) was designated based on modelled predictions of the bitterns plume which determined that a 90% SPL would be achieved at the LEPA/MEPA boundary (Baird 2020).
+Whole of effluent toxicity (WET) testing results presented in Baird (2021) were used to inform the number of dilutions required to meet the 90% SPL; - > A Moderate LEP area (MEPA) was designated for all waters (excluding the LEPA areas) based on providing a 250 m buffer surrounding ship turning basin and berthing pocket and modelled predictions of the bitterns plume which determined that a 99% SPL would be achieved at the MEPA/HEPA boundary (Baird 2021); - > Two small HEPAs were designated within a proposed small vessel launching and retrieval ramp and the seawater abstraction pipeline in the northern and southern creeks respectively.
+These were both based upon a 250 m buffer around proposed infrastructure; and - > Existing LEPs as presented in the Pilbara Coastal Water Quality Consultation Outcomes (DoE 2006) were retained for all other areas which includes a High LEP area (HEPA) and a Maximum LEP area (XEPA).